mar10/persisto/README.md

 ### Storing Arrays

-Arrays are only a special form of plain Javascript objects, so we can store and access them as top level type like this:
+Arrays are only a special form of plain JavaScript objects, so we can store and access them as top level type like this:

 ```js